semantic-release/travis-deploy-once/README.md

 **Note**: Travis supports [Build Stages](https://docs.travis-ci.com/user/build-stages) as a beta feature.
 We recommend to use Build Stages instead of `travis-deploy-once` if possible.
 It’s a clearer and more flexible way to orchestrate jobs within a build.

-On Travis builds running multiple jobs (to test with multiple [Node versions](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#Specifying-Node.js-versions) and/or [OSs](https://docs.travis-ci.com/user/multi-os/)), run some code from the `after_success` phase only once, after all other jobs have completed successfully.
+For Travis builds running multiple jobs (to test with multiple [Node versions](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#Specifying-Node.js-versions) and/or [OSs](https://docs.travis-ci.com/user/multi-os)), `travis-deploy-once` run some code only once, after all other jobs have completed successfully.

+`travis-deploy-once` is usually used in the `after_success` step.
+But if you want your build to break in case the `travis-deploy-once` script returns an error, you can set it in the `script` or `before_script` step (see [Travis Build Lifecycle](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle)).

 Your code will run only on the job identified as the build leader, which is determined as follow, by order of priority:
 - The job with the ID defined in the [-b](#-b---buildleaderid), [--buildLeaderId](#-b---buildleaderid) CLI options or the [buildLeaderId](#buildleaderid) API option or `BUILD_LEADER_ID` environment variable.